hapax/hapax.github.io/assets/chuzenji.md

 any properties of its own.
 It is in between, or nearby, but never "here".
-The day my bus rolled up the mountain and into the carpark, it was swaddled in a blanket of fog and almost invisible; in all directions but nowhere to be seen.
+The day my bus rolled up the mountain and into the carpark, it was swaddled in a blanket of fog and almost invisible; Chuzenji was in all directions but nowhere to be seen.
-Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
+Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
 But the mass of cloud had settled onto the wetland as well as the lake, dampening my plans for a picturesque hike.
 I decided to explore the town instead.